 How can we work with you to deliver great bookkeeping?

-We believe in daily bookkeeping with comprehensive balance sheet checks every month-end.
+We believe in weekly bookkeeping with comprehensive balance sheet checks every month-end.

 This way you know your records are up-to-date, you can plug your Xero account into the other systems you use to run your business, and any issues, such as overpayments to suppliers or forgetting to pay your PAYE to HMRC are picked up quickly.

-At de Jong Phillips we help business owners just like you by taking on the responsibility of daily, monthly, and quarterly bookkeeping.
+At de Jong Phillips we help business owners just like you by taking the bookkeeping off your plate.

 So what exactly does this mean?
 Let me talk you through how we can work with you to manage your bookkeeping process.

-- Process the items in receiptbank so they appear in Xero
+- Process the items in DEXT so they appear in Xero

 - Reconcile the bank

-- Raise queries with you for missing information, for example where there have been payments out of the bank but there is no bill in receiptbank
+- Raise queries with you for missing information, for example where there have been payments out of the bank but there is no bill in DEXT

-- Use the receiptbank app to upload a photo of any receipts as you get them;
+- Use the DEXT app to upload a photo of any receipts as you get them;

 - Raise sales invoices as soon as you are able (don’t wait until the month-end to do this!);